Adjust Visualizations Using the Visualizer

 System Designation Visualizer

-The 3D Viewer Settings Plugin automatically defaults to the System Designation visualizer, which displays each loaded System in a different static color.
+The 3D Viewer Settings plugin defaults to the System Designation visualizer.

-1. Click the artist palette icon to the right of the system name in the 3D Viewer Settings Plugin → Groups pane → Loaded section.
+1. Click the color palette icon to the right of the system name in the 3D Viewer Settings → Groups tab → Loaded section.

-2. Use the color palette to select a color.
+2. Use the multi-colored slider or color picker circle to select a color.

-• Or, input your desired color’s hex code
+• Or, input your desired Hex Color Code

-Use the Disco Visualizer when you want your 3D Model to view:
+Select the Disco option when you want your 3D Model to show:

 • System flows and statuses

-The Disco Visualizer uses a color system to illustrate the different flow states and statuses.
+Disco uses a color system to illustrate the different flow states and statuses.

 Navigation Notes